changh95/Academic-Page/_pages/research.md

 **Individual:**

-* **“Survivor Search and Environment Mapping Rover for Disaster Situations”"**
+* **“Mobile Rover for Environment Mapping and Human Detection”**
-  * Built a mobile rover using Jetson TX2, using SLAM, YOLO and Android control.
+  * Built a voice-controlled rover on Jetson TX2, using RTAB-map (SLAM) and tiny-YOLO.
+  * Award winning project at Embedded AI Hackathon.
+* **“Dynamic Feature Segmentation during Structure from Motion”**
+  * Segmentation of dynamic objects in the scene using epipolar constraints.
 * **“Snapchat-like Face Filters using OpenCV and Dlib”**
-  * Built Spot-removal filter, AR Kawaii-filter, Emotion masks, and Panda-meme generator.
+  * Built Spot-removal filter, AR Kawaii-filter, Emotion masks, and Panda-face filter.
-* **"Image Style Transfer"**
-  * Implementation of Gatys et al.’s Neural-Style Algorithm using PyTorch
+* **“Make Surgical Scenes Less Disturbing”**
+  * Reduced visual disturbance in surgical images via Neural-Style Algorithm and frame buffer.
 * **“Image Classification of Flower Species”**
-  * Built an image-classifier for 109 different species of plant based on their petal shapes.
+  * Built an image-classifier for plants based on their petal shapes.
-* **“Recreate ZED Camera with Webcams and OpenCV”**
+* **“Depth Mapping and Visualisation using Multiple Webcams and OpenCV”**
-  * Built a depth-map enabling camera system using more affordable options.
+  * Built a depth estimation system more affordable compared to commercial depth cameras.
-* **“Surgical Cobot Control using QR Code Commands”**
+* **“Surgical Cobot Control using Gaze Control and QR Code Commands”**
   * A concept code to use cobots in surgical theatre to pick up and pass tools to surgeons.
-* **“Coding Computer Vision Techniques”**
+* **“Computer Vision Programming Practice”**
-  * MATLAB and Python implementation of SfM, Lidar SLAM, VO etc
+  * Implementation of Structure from Motion (SfM), Lidar SLAM, 3D map reconstruction, Visual odometry etc

 ------------

 **MRes:**